markshannon/New-C-API-for-Python/DesignRules.md

 Positive values can either be failures or additional success codes.
 No function may return both failures and additional success codes.

-For exaample, to get a value from a dictionary might have the following API:
+For example, to get a value from a dictionary might have the following API:

 ```C
 typedef enum _py_lookup_kind {